The best camera under £1000: get the most features for the least cash

 -

-Read more: Sony RX100 V review
+Read more: Panasonic Lumix ZS99 review

-How to choose the best camera under £1000
+How to choose the best camera under £1,000

-You don't need to spend loads, though, to get a camera that offers a high level of performance.
+You don't need to spend loads though to get a camera that offers a high level of performance.
 Even the cheaper cameras on our list are capable of producing amazing images.

-The best thing to do when buying a camera with a fixed budget is figure out which features are most important, and prioritize them.
+The best thing to do when buying a camera with a fixed budget is figure out which features are most important and prioritise them.
 If, for instance, you want to do wildlife photography, it will be a good idea to look for cameras with fast burst rates and reliable autofocus systems.
 If you want to shoot video as well as stills, look for a camera that has 4K capabilities.

 Also, bear in mind that if you invest in a full camera system, you'll need to budget for a lens as well as the camera body itself.
-All the cameras we've featured in the above list can be bought with a lens without breaking (or in some cases only just breaking) our £1,000 budget.
+All the cameras we've featured in the above list can be bought with a lens without breaking (or in some cases only just breaking) our one grand budget.
 Many cameras can be bought bundled with lenses, and this is a good way to save.

-You may want to sidestep this issue by opting for a fixed-lens compact camera — however, these are less numerous than they once were, and many of the popular remaining compacts, like the Fujifilm X100VI, cost a good deal more than £1,000.
+You may want to sidestep this issue by opting for a fixed-lens compact camera – however, these are less numerous than they once were, and many of the popular remaining compacts like the Fujifilm X100VI cost a good deal more than £1,000.
 We have included a compact suggestion in our guide, however.

 How we test cameras